satwikbhasin/ReactSkillCrafter/ReadMe.md

+# About ReactSkillCrafter
-# Developed on my journey to learn the MERN stack
+Developed as a part of my journey to learn the MERN stack